Darrious/TicTacToe-Documentation/materials.markdown

 A keyboard is required in order to play the game.
 While any keyboard with numbers 1-9 will work, the program was designed with a [numberpad](https://en.wikipedia.org/wiki/Numeric_keypad) in mind.
 More on this in the `How to Play` section,

 ---

-## Compiler

-In order to run the program, you will need to download and install a IDE/compiler for C++.
-It is possible to compile C++ code without one, but that is only recommended for advanced users.
-There are many compilers available for free but my personal choice is [Code::Blocks](http://www.codeblocks.org/downloads).

----